-Actually debt consolidation and debt settlement are two different services.
-Debt consolidation services help you get a loan that will consolidate all of your debt, so you are only making one payment a month.
-They often will negotiate a better interest rate on the loan so that you aren’t paying extra interest to consolidate.
-They also provide debt management and education, so you can learn how to handle your own debt.
+Debt consolidation and debt settlement are two different services.
+Debt consolidation services help you get a loan that will consolidate all of your debt, so you are only making one payment a month toward all of your debts.
+They often will negotiate a better interest rate on the loan so you aren’t paying extra interest to consolidate.
+The best debt consolidation companies also provide debt management and education, so you can learn how to handle your own debt.

-Debt settlement services, like Accredited Debt Relief work a little differently.
+Debt settlement services work a little differently.
+(Check out our review of Accredited Debt Relief to see how the services differ.)
 Debt settlement services will try to help you negotiate with your debtors so that you can settle your debts for less than what you owe.
-This can be a dangerous option, since some debt settlement services can use some tricky schemes to try to settle your debt, so it is good to research who you are working with before you commit.
+This can be a dangerous option, since some debt settlement services can use some tricky schemes to try to settle your debt, so it is good to research who you are working with before you commit to a company.

-Best For: All around debt relief service.
-Freedom Debt Relief offers a solid debt settlement service that is faster than most debt relief comapnies and doesn’t require a loan to settle your debt.
+Best for: All around debt relief service.
+Freedom Debt Relief offers a solid debt settlement service that is faster than most debt relief companies and doesn’t require a loan to settle your debt.

-Price: Like National Debt Relief, Freedom Debt Relief charges 18%-25% of whatever debt is settled, and there are no monthly fees.
+Price: Like National Debt Relief, Freedom Debt Relief charges 18 percent to 25 percent of whatever debt is settled, and there are no monthly fees.

 Time frame: Like all the other debt settlement programs, it generally takes between 24 to 48 months for Freedom’s debt settlement program.